 Unlike many eye conditions that can be corrected or fixed, there is no cure or reversing any age-related macular degeneration.

-In the cases of the dry type, there are two main things you can discuss with your eye doctor:
+In the case of dry macular degeneration, there are two main things you can discuss with your eye doctor:

 - Because it rarely causes total vision loss, low vision rehabilitation may help you find ways to live with and adapt to the changes in your sight.